OpenAdaptAI/OpenAdapt/README.md

 [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation),
 except that we use transformers instead of conventional RPA tools.

-The approach is similar to [adept.ai](https://adept.ai/), except that instead of requiring the user to prompt the model directly, we prompt it behind the scenes by observing the user's activities.
+The approach is similar to [adept.ai](https://adept.ai/), with some key differences:
+1. Instead of requiring the user to prompt the model directly, we prompt it behind the scenes by observing the user's activities;
+2. We work with all types of desktop applications, not just web apps;
+3. We're open source!

 ## Install